Dyalog/ride/docs/protocol.md

 Request information about the current stack.

-:red_circle: Not used in RIDE3 yet.
+:red_circle: Not used in RIDE yet.

 #Interrupts
 APL supports two kinds of interrupts